untillpro/scm4j/scm4j-jenkins/README.md

 - Job Detailed
   - An user-level Job description: name, builds list etc
 - Job Config Xml
-  - A Jenkins-level Job description: schtdule, used plugins config etc
+  - A Jenkins-level Job description: schedule, used plugins config etc
 - Queue Item
-  - A build queue element.
-Represents a separate build for a task: color, state(running, finished, stuck etc) etc
+  - A Jenkins build queue element.
+Represents a separate build of a Job.
+Contains such fields as color, state(running, finished, stuck etc) etc

 # Using pk-jenkins Api
 - Add github-hosted pk-jenkins project as maven dependency using [jitpack.io](https://jitpack.io/).
 As an example, add following to gradle.build file: